 9.1 Agreements on the customization, development, installation and licensing of software and implementation concepts as well as consulting and training services may only be dissolved in accordance with statutory regulations.

-10.2 A contracting party is only liable, irrespective of the legal grounds, for itself and for agents for whom it is vicariously liable if a material contractual obligation was culpably violated in a way that jeopardizes the purpose of the contract or if the damage is attributable to wilful misconduct or gross negligence.
-A material contractual obligation is an obligation whose satisfaction is essential to the proper performance of the contract and upon whose satisfaction the contracting party may consistently rely.
-If the culpable violation of such a material contractual obligation is not based on wilful misconduct or gross negligence, the basis and amount of liability will be limited to the damages which are typical for the contract and reasonably foreseeable at the time that the contract was concluded.
+10.2 A contracting party is only liable, irrespective of the legal grounds, for itself and for its vicarious agents if a material contractual obligation was culpably violated in a way that jeopardizes the purpose of the Contract or if the damage is attributable to willful misconduct or gross negligence.
+A material contractual obligation is an obligation whose satisfaction is essential to the proper performance of the Contract and upon whose satisfaction the contracting party may consistently rely.
+If the culpable violation of such a material contractual obligation is not based on willful misconduct or gross negligence, the basis and amount of liability will be limited to the damages which are typical for the Contract and reasonably foreseeable at the time that the Contract was concluded.

 10.4 Any liability disclaimer or limitation under these provisions also applies to the personal liability of the respective party's directors, officers, employees, representatives and subcontractors.

-10.6 The contracting parties are not liable for a breach of the contract or any orders placed under the contract if the breach is the result of force majeure, including, without limitation, war, civil war, natural disasters, acts of terrorism, strikes (not lockouts) or embargoes.
+10.6 The contracting parties are not liable for a breach of the Contract and any orders placed under the Contract if the breach is the result of force majeure, especially war, civil war, natural disasters, acts of terrorism, strikes (not lockouts) or embargoes and epidemics.
 For the purposes of this section, strikes are not considered to be force majeure if the strike was caused by the illegal acts of the contracting party.
-If one of the parties is prevented from performing its contractual obligations due to force majeure, this will not be considered a breach of contract and the deadlines stipulated in or on account of the contract will be extended appropriately for the duration of the hindrance.
+If one of the parties is prevented from performing its contractual obligations due to force majeure, this will not be considered a breach of Contract and the deadlines stipulated in or on account of the Contract will be extended appropriately for the duration of the hindrance.
 Upon the occurrence of a force majeure event, the affected party will notify the other party in writing immediately of the nature of the event, the time and date of its occurrence, and the expected impact of the event on its ability to perform its contractual obligations.

 The limitation period generally expires one year from the start of the statutory commencement of the limitation period.
-This does not apply to claims for damages or claims based on §§ 438 (1) no. 2. or 634a (1) no. 2 BGB.
+This does not apply to claims for damages or claims based on BGB § 438 (1) no. 2. or § 634a (1) no. 2.

 12.2 The contracting parties will exercise the same care in keeping the information confidential as they do with respect to their own trade secrets.
 They agree to bind their employees accordingly if the employees can become privy to the information.

-1.1 RIEGE develops implementation concepts in the form of written documentation as part of its quotes.
-The concept is intended to provide a technical basis for creating, customizing software and/or parameterizing software.
+1.1.
+RIEGE develops implementation concepts in the form of written documentation as part of its quotes.
+The concept is intended to provide a technical basis for creating, customizing and/or parameterizing software.

 1.2 The implementation concept analyzes, evaluates and documents the customer's requirements.
-It describes the functions and tasks that must be performed by the software in order to reach the customer's goals as well as the work processes, interfaces, interoperation of functions as well as information required by and to be generated for the customer.
+It describes the functions and tasks that must be performed by the software in order to reach the customer's goals, work processes, interfaces and interoperation of functions as well as information required by and to be generated for the customer.

 1.4 If the implementation concept essentially conforms to the agreement, the customer must accept it in writing immediately, but no later than within four weeks of receipt.
-RIEGE must cure any material non-conformities with contractual requirements within a reasonable period, after which RIEGE will re-present the implementation concept to the customer for acceptance.
+RIEGE must cure any material non-conformities with contractual requirements within a reasonable period, RIEGE will then present the deliverable to the customer for renewed acceptance.
 The customer may issue a conditional acceptance in which it reserves its rights until a defect has been cured.

 1.5 If the customer fails to accept the implementation concept, but does not give reasons for its non-acceptance, RIEGE may set a reasonable deadline for acceptance.
 The implementation concept will be deemed to be accepted by this deadline if the customer does not specify the reasons for refusing acceptance in writing by the deadline.